 The most common selling point for Class B shares is that they do not impose front-end sales charges.Class B shares do, however, charge a significantly higher annual expense (12b-1 fee) to the fund holder than do Class A shares.
 This means that your investment performance is constantly being charged more in expenses than perhaps is necessary.Additionally, Class B shares usually impose a contingent deferred sales charge (CDSC), which is an expense to the investor if the shares are sold within a certain number of years.

-Class B shares also deprive investors of breakpoint discounts on the commission earned by a broker.
-Large purchases of Class A shares receive discounted commissions while purchases of B share do not.
+Class B shares also deprive investors of breakpoint discounts on commissions earned by a broker.
+Large purchases of Class A shares receive discounted commissions.Purchases of B share do not.

-In June 2003 the NASD censured and fined a brokerage firm, suspended its chairman and directed that restitution be paid to customers for among other things recommending the purchase of large positions in Class B shares.
-The NASD found that the sales practice violated NASD suitability rules.
+In June 2003 the NASD censured and fined a brokerage firm, suspending its chairman and directing that restitution be paid to customers for, amongst other things, recommending the purchase of large positions in Class B shares.
+The NASD found that this sales practice violated NASD suitability rules.

-The NASD National Adjudicatory Council has also held that a broker's suitability obligation includes the requirement to minimize the sales charges paid for mutual fund shares, when consistent with the customer investment objectives.
+The NASD National Adjudicatory Council has also held that a broker's suitability obligation encompasses the requirement to minimize sales charges paid for mutual fund shares when consistent with customer investment objectives.